AI eCommerce Personalization with Zero-Party Data

 Measure impact and keep it privacy-safe: a practical checklist

 Personalization only earns its place if you can measure it and keep it privacy-safe.
-Storyly’s framing emphasizes consented intent signals and measurable outcomes from interactions.
-That gives you a clean measurement model: you can evaluate what users explicitly told you, what they engaged with, and what happened next in the journey.
+Storyly’s approach emphasizes consented intent signals and measurable outcomes from interactions.
+You can evaluate what users explicitly told you, what they engaged with, and what happened next in the journey.
 (If you’re tightening your measurement plan, start with these critical eCommerce metrics to track.)

 Measurement starts by defining what “better” means for product discovery and conversion in your context.
 For some teams, it’s deeper engagement with product content.
 For others, it’s faster path-to-product, higher add-to-cart, or improved conversion from launch campaigns.
 The key is that interactive experiences produce structured signals you can track and compare across experiments.